top of page

 Exeter's Championship winning side was coached by rookie Director of Rugby, Rob Baxter, in his debut season as a coach.
 The local lock had played at the club for 14 years and captained the side for a decade.
 Exeter was in his blood.
 Baxter began building a side which would go on to win titles.
 Exeter's early Premiership years were built around a core of players including Gareth Steenson, Ian Whitten, Dean Mumm, Thomas Waldrom and Phil Dollman.
 Then young bucks full of international potential began coming through the system.
 This included Henry Slade, Jack Nowell, Luke Cowan-Dickie and Sam Simmonds.
 Baxter crafted a side with a philosophy of possession and working their way up the field with wave after wave of carries.
 Exeter were always close but needed some extra international talent to get them over the line.
 This came in the form of Scottish internationals Stuart Hogg and Jonny Gray.
 Baxter has taken his side to two Premiership titles and to club rugby's Everest with a European Champions Cup in 2020.

 The club is now at a crossroads.
-The Chiefs have been faced with an exodus this summer with the majority of the club's top players departing.
-Only four of Exeter's European winning XV from three years ago will be at Sandy Park this season.
-Baxter has placed his faith in a new core of young players coming through, including: Christ Tshiunza, Dafydd Jenkins, Richard Capstick, Greg Fisilau, Tom Wyatt, Josh Hodge and Will Becconsall.
-Can Baxter create a new and improved Exeter 2.0?
+The Chiefs have been faced with an exodus with the majority of the club's top players departing.
+Only a handful of Exeter's European-winning XV remain at Sandy Park.
+Baxter has placed his faith in a new core of young players coming through, including: Immanuel Feyi-Waboso, Christ Tshiunza, Dafydd Jenkins, Greg Fisilau and Josh Hodge alongside veterans Henry Slade, Jack Yeandle and Jacques Vermeulen.
+Can Exeter 2.0 reach the same heights as their predecessors?

 Key Facts